sukhoviidaniil/Pacman-AP-2025-2026/README.md

 Yes: Major design choices are justified (why this AI, why this structure).
 Alternatives are briefly acknowledged.
 No: Decisions are unexplained or purely accidental.

-- ### Comments & API Docs

-> Most of the code is documented.
-Comments explain intent, not trivial code.
-Concise names for parameters, classes, and their methods allow you to easily understand the entire program cycle.